rand-projects/fisb-rest/docs/source/document.rst

 In FIS-B Rest, query parameters will modify the request in some way.
 Most query parameters only affect a small portion of requests.
-The 'after' and 'limit' query strings can be used with almost all queries.
+The 'after=' and 'limit=' query strings can be used with almost all queries.
-It will be noted in the documentation if the other query strings are useful for a particular rest call.
+It will be noted in the documentation if the other query strings are useful for a particular REST call.

 **after=**
   Will return results that were created after this value.
-This value should be obtained **ONLY** from the ``after`` field of a returned JSON object.
-This field applies to all non-static rest queries.
+This value should be obtained **ONLY** from the ``"after"`` field of a returned JSON object.
+This field applies to all non-static REST queries.

   Form: ::